sitthaveet/researcher-assistant-perplexity/README.md

-# LINE Chatbot x Gemini API
+# Researcher Assistant
-A repo of building Gen AI Chatbot with Gemini by using LINE Messaging API and Cloud Functions for Firebase 2nd Gen
+A repo of building Perplexity AI 'pplx-7b-online' by using LINE Messaging API and Cloud Functions for Firebase.
+The bot will help you search for latest researches in your interest area.

 ## Prerequisites
 * [Node.js v18](https://nodejs.org) or higher